AdamDemirel/adamdemirel.com/content/happiness.md

 Each of us has roughly 36,000 days to do something worthwhile with our limited time and use it in ways which make us feel good rather than bad.
 An hour read here could hopefully nudge how you spend a portion of those days.

+What is Happiness?
+This is probably one of the most important questions of this essay.
+To be able to attain something or seek after it, you must have some idea of what it is.
 What I'm referring to by happiness will become clearer throughout the read, but at its core it's a value system.
 By [value system](https://en.wikipedia.org/wiki/Axiology) I mean a hierachy of preferences which can be used to inform decisions.

 The methods of measuring happiness will differ depending on the area of study, but they all share the same common theme of trying to find an optimal set of outcomes.